 The Compliance Function is performed by the Head of Compliance.
-The Head of Compliance reports to Surestone's Chairman of the Risk Committee and the Board.
+The Head of Compliance reports to the Risk Committee and the Board.
+During the reporting period, the Head of Compliance resigned and completed the notice period.
+The recruitment of a Head of Compliance to meet the requirements of the role is underway.
 The Compliance Function's activities are: